Code-Institute-Submissions/ochukoerewive-msproject_JuneResub/README.md

 ## Content
+Contents were written in other to achieve a clean and neat web pages.
+All text and maybe information in the web pages are written by me.
+Images are also my design except kumchop1.png which is a friend's business logo.

 ### Source
-All text content were written by me.
-Images were designed by me, except kumchop1.png which is a friends business logo.

 ## Wifreframes images
 this images are in Wireframe folder